phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1811298
+#Number of Trump Tweets: 1811865
-#Number of Cruz Tweets: 756781
+#Number of Cruz Tweets: 757118
-#Number of Clinton Tweets: 501742
+#Number of Clinton Tweets: 501934
-#Number of Rubio Tweets: 467621
+#Number of Rubio Tweets: 467740
 #Number of Jeb!
-Tweets: 389664
+Tweets: 389880
-#Number of Sanders Tweets: 286788
+#Number of Sanders Tweets: 286903
-#Total Number of Tweets: 159248
+#Number of Carson Tweets: 144603
-#Number of Carson Tweets: 144545
+#Number of Kasich Tweets: 129727
-#Number of Kasich Tweets: 129693
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---